 These examinations are given in May of each year, and students who are taking AP-designated courses at Potomac are required to take the corresponding exams.
 These tests are designed by the College Board and used for placement and credit by many colleges and universities once students are enrolled.
-Scores range from 1 to 5, and students can earn credit at many institutions for a score of 3, 4, or 5.
+(AP scores are not a required part of the application process!)
+Scores range from 1 to 5, and students can earn credit at many institutions for a score of 4 or 5.
 Students are not required to submit their AP scores during the college application process, but those who earn scores of 3, 4, or 5 are advised to self-report their scores on their college applications.